All Episodes

 Then I went back.

-There was a big fire in what was known, a really nice neighborhood known as the Hope Ranch Area.
+There was a big fire in what was known, a really nice neighborhood known as the Hope Ranch area.

-I you know, all these beautiful mountains and you know, I think it's where Michael Jackson, where Ronald Reagan lived, by the way.
+I think it's where Michael Jackson, where Ronald Reagan lived, by the way.

 But here's my point.